 Instructions

 - Cook noodles according to package instructions.
-When the noodles are finished cooking, drain noodles in a colander and rinse under cold gentling running water.
-Run under water until noodles cool down.
-Drizzle with a bit of sesame or olive oil to prevent noodles from sticking together.
+When the noodles are finished cooking, drain noodles in a colander and rinse under gentling running cold water until cool.

 - While the noodles are cooking, prepare the sauce.
-In a small bowl use a small whisk to mix together all sauce ingredients (creamy peanut butter, soy sauce, rice wine vinegar, lime juice, honey, sesame oil) until smooth.
-It should be a thin peanut butter consistency.
-If the sauce is too thick, use 1 tablespoon broth at a time to thin.
+In a small bowl whisk together the creamy peanut butter, soy sauce, rice wine vinegar, lime juice, honey, and sesame oil until smooth.
+It should have a pourable, dressing-like consistency.
+If needed, add 1 tablespoon water at a time to thin.

-- Toss the chilled noodles with the peanut sauce using a spatula or silicon salad tongs.
+- In a large bowl, toss the chilled noodles with the peanut sauce using a spatula or silicon salad tongs.

 Notes